kristianmandrup/dragonslayer/README.md

 See the [Mercury FAQ](https://github.com/Raynos/mercury/blob/master/docs/faq.md) for more details on how to leverage its awesome power!!

-## UI layer
+## UI Render layer

+The UI rendering layer can render to multiple different types of UI:

+- DOM API
+- Canvas API
+- Famo.us API
+- ...

+The view layer can even be set up to asynchronously render to multiple target view layers!!

+### DOM rendering

-The UI layer will be let you use [DadaJS](https://github.com/stockholmux/dada-js) for dynamic, javascript-empowered styling.
+The DOM render layer will let you use [DadaJS](https://github.com/stockholmux/dada-js) for dynamic, javascript-empowered styling.
 Dada comes with nice DSL integration for [PocketGrid](http://arnaudleray.github.io/pocketgrid/) (grid layout)

+You can use whatever View/Component technology you want on a per-component basis.
+For a complex app, it might make sense to have some less complex but DOM intensive sections render super fast using a framework like Mithril while other sections may benefit from leveraging Mercury components etc.

+We will try to provide a consistent "framing" (APIs) for you to fill in the full "picture" ;)

 ### PocketGrid